Reds vs. Cubs Player Props Betting Odds

 Steer Stats

-- Steer has 103 hits with 20 doubles, two triples, 15 home runs and 44 walks.
+- Steer has collected 103 hits with 20 doubles, two triples, 15 home runs and 46 walks.
 He has driven in 58 runs with nine stolen bases.

 Steer Recent Games